meowyih/godot_openvdb_texture3d/README.md

 ## OpenVDB Library

 I use OpenVDB library to read the VDB file in my C++ tool.
 In order to compile that standalone, colleage homework style *cpp_tool/main.cpp*, you need to build the OpenVDB first.
+Link to dynamic library and include the header file should be pretty standard.
+Check ##OpenVDB to Texture3D tool## section for some tips.

 * OpenVDB Libray Github: https://github.com/AcademySoftwareFoundation/openvdb
 * OpenVDB API cookbook: https://www.openvdb.org/documentation/doxygen/codeExamples.html